battery-pulse/pulse-telemetry/README.md

 ### Spark Helm Chart

+This chart packages all of the Spark applications in this repo.
 The streaming jobs are deployed as `SparkApplication` and batch jobs as `ScheduledSparkApplication`.
-See the [documentation](LINKHERE) for available chart variables.
+See the [documentation](LINKHERE) for available configuration variables.

 ### Dependencies